 Freshness might be seen as a kind of burstiness in requests for information about a topic, as described in this part of the patent description:

-Another example fresh-seeking query signal is a high number of occurrences of terms of the query on web pages that are frequency updated, e.g. blog web pages and social network web pages, and that are created within a recent time period.
-Because blog web pages and social network web pages are frequently updated, a high number of occurrences of terms of the query on blog web pages or social network web pages created within the recent time period can indicate a query of recent interest.
-The freshness engine can access indexing statistics database for statistics on terms and phrases indexed by blog search engine during the recent time period.
+Another example a fresh-seeking query signal is a high number of occurrences of terms of the query on web pages that are frequency updated, e.g. blog web pages and social network web pages, and that are created within a recent period.
+Because blog web pages and social network web pages are frequently updated, a high number of occurrences of terms of the query on blog web pages or social network web pages created within the recent period can indicate a query of recent interest.
+The freshness engine can access indexing statistics database for statistics on terms and phrases indexed by blog search engine during the recent period.

 I’m reminded of a post I wrote about a Microsoft patent a few years back that seems to look for similar bursts in search activity for topics, which I titled How Burstiness Of Search Queries Could Increase Page Rankings